 The Connotation of Life After Divorce

 We’ve all heard the phrase before: life after divorce.
-It sounds like a catch phrase but doesn’t seem to be the most accurate when it comes to the connotation of how divorce is defined.
-Roll off the tongue as it may, it just doesn’t seem right.
+It sounds like a catchphrase but doesn’t seem to be the most accurate when it comes to the connotation of how divorce is defined.
+Rolling off the tongue as it may, it just doesn’t seem right.

 Finding out more about who you are might seem like a scary opportunity, but it is an opportunity.
 You can accept it and move forward or fight it.
 Not only should you accept this change, but you should embrace it as well.